Perspectives, tutorials, and technical deep dives on technology for streaming data

-Enterprises rely on product managers to come up with ideas and turn those ideas into revenue-generating applications to spur the next leg of growth and to create shareholder value.
-That’s a lot of pressure!
-It’s more essential now than ever before that product managers have the correct software stack to realize those ideas, which, with the world moving toward ever-faster performance and response times, means embracing an end-to-end real-time solution.
+Enterprises rely on product managers to deliver revenue-generating applications to spur the next leg of growth and to create shareholder value.
+To realize those outcomes means embracing an end-to-end real-time solution.

 October 2, 2017

 This post looks at the architecture of Heron, the real-time stream processing engine developed at and open-sourced by Twitter.
-The various modules in the system communicate between one another using well-defined communication protocols.
-As a consequence, Heron is highly extensible and allows the application developer, system administrator, or Heron contributor to create a new implementation of a specific module and plug it into the system without affecting other modules or the communication mechanisms between them.
+It covers the various modules and walks through how Heron makes it possible to create a new module and plug it into the system without affecting other modules.

 September 27, 2017